shahriarin2012/CS-Project-on-Azure-Technology/README.md

 🔹 Step 2: Go Back to Admin Dashboard and Track
 Go to: https://security.microsoft.com/attacksimulator

-Click on your campaign name (e.g., Phishing Test 1)
+Click on your campaign name ( Phishing )

-You’ll see:
+We’ll see:

 ✅ Who clicked the link